busterwood/ucg/README.md

 ### insertxml

-The `insertxml` keyword wirtes the current model element to the output, including all child elements.
+The `insertxml` keyword writes some elements of the model XML to the output.
+* if no paramter is supplied then the current model element is written.
+* if an xpath expression is suppplied then elements matching that expression are written to the output.

 For example:
 ```